qbicsoftware/research-data-management/docs/user/user_registration.md

 ![orcid_registration_authorize_access.png](images/user_registration/orcid/orcid_registration_authorize_access.png).

-Should you not have an orcid account press the "register_now" link within the orcid login and follow the outlined steps to register a new orcid account.
+Should you not have an orcid account press the "register_now" link within the orcid login and follow the provided steps to register a new orcid account.

+### Finalize data manager account

 If done correctly you will be redirected to the data manager application to finalize your account registration by providing us with additional user information.
 ![orcid_registration_data_manager_registration.png](images/user_registration/orcid/orcid_registration_data_manager_registration.png)